Christopher Wreh: International career

 Wreh made his debut for Liberia in 1995, and went on to win 36 caps for his country, scoring 11 goals.

 Coaching career

 Wreh was appointed head coach of the Liberian under-20 team in late 2014.
 In September 2019 he became assistant coach to the senior national team.

 Personal life

-Wreh's son Chris is also a striker, and currently plays for Southend United of the National League.
+Wreh's son, Chris, is also a footballer and currently plays for Bedford Town F.C. in the English National League North.